Marloes1256Neve/BEST-Free-Fire-Diamond-Generator-Hack-99999-/README.md

 G6C3PE7N1J5F8R9L
 How to use Free Fire redeem codes?
 Step 1: Open the browser of your choice and make sure that you are logged into your Free Fire account and are not making use of a Guest account.

-Step 2: Open the official Free Fire Max redemption website at https://reward.ff.garena.com/en.
-Make sure that you do not fall prey to copycat websites that could be potentially harmful.

 Step 3: Once you are on the homepage, login using Google, Facebook, VK, X, or other credentials.